ansxnlee/webProxy/README.md

 ### `localhost:8888/www.cs.toronto.edu/~ylzhang/`

-Fun tip: Open chrome's dev tools (F12) and go on the 'Network' tab to see the server do work its magic.
+Fun tip: Open chrome's dev tools (F12) and go on the 'Network' tab to see the server work its magic.

 # Misc Notes
 code for forwarding HTTP requests and responses based on: